pas-audio-server/pas-core/README.md

 I believe in *maintainable* code.

 I believe cool code is for much younger people who are much smarter than me.
+Lozord is smarter than me.

 ## When will pas be done?